Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 Before using a terahertz wellness device, ask:

-1. What frequency or emission type does the device actually use?
+1. What frequency, wavelength, or emission type does the device actually use?

-2. Is the device truly terahertz, or is “terahertz” being used as broad marketing language?
+2. Is the device demonstrably producing terahertz radiation, or is “terahertz” primarily category or marketing terminology?

 If the device cannot answer basic safety and specification questions, treat the claim cautiously.